Athermal shearing of frictionless cross-shaped particles of varying aspect ratio: Numerical Results

 \subsection{The Jamming Transition}

 Before considering the rotational and orientational behavior of a finite density of crosses, we first digress to look at the location of the jamming transition $\phi_J$.
-To look for the jamming transition we measure the pressure $p$ which is 1/2 the trace of the stress tensor \cite{MarschallStaples},
+To look for the jamming transition we measure the pressure $p$ {due to the particle interactions (we ignore any ambient pressure of the host medium)} which is 1/2 the trace of the stress tensor \cite{MarschallStaples},

-Here the second sum is over all contacts with spherocylinder component $a$ of particle $i$ with spherocylinder $b$ of particle $j$, and we consider only the elastic forces as that gives the dominant contribution to the stress at low $\dot\gamma$.
+Here the second sum is over all contacts between spherocylinder component $a$ of particle $i$ with spherocylinder $b$ of particle $j$, and we consider only the elastic forces since these give the dominant contribution to the stress at low $\dot\gamma$.

 For our overdamped model with a dissipative drag force, the rheology is Newtonian \cite{MarschallStaples,MT1,OT-HB}.
 At low $\dot\gamma$ below $\phi_J$ one has $p\sim\dot\gamma$, while above $\phi_J$ one has \cite{OT-HB} a finite yield stress with $p\sim p_0+c\dot\gamma^b$.
 Thus below $\phi_J$, $p/\dot\gamma$ should be independent of $\dot\gamma$ at sufficiently small $\dot\gamma$.
 For a given pair of strain rates $\dot\gamma_1<\dot\gamma_2$, we thus get a lower bound on $\phi_J$ from the largest packing $\phi$ at which the values of $p/\dot\gamma_1\approx p/\dot\gamma_2$.
 We denote this lower bound as $\phi_1$.
 As the values of $\dot\gamma_1$ and $\dot\gamma_2$ decrease, $\phi_1$ will increase towards $\phi_J$.
 In Fig.~\ref{eta-vs-phi}a we plot $p/\dot\gamma$ vs $\phi$ for our smallest strain rates $\dot\gamma=10^{-6}$ and $10^{-5}$, for crosses with aspect ratio $\beta=0.25$, 0.5 and 1.
 The resulting lower bounds $\phi_1$ on $\phi_J$ are indicated by the dashed vertical lines in the figure.